 As used herein, “Permits and Approvals” means and includes all certificates of need, bed authority, provider agreements, licenses, permits and approvals reasonably necessary to operate the Healthcare Facility or to fund the operation of the Project for the Approved Use.
-The security interests granted pursuant to the Operator’s Security Agreement referred to in Section 21 hereof shall constitute, to the extent permitted by law, a first lien upon all of Operator’s rights, titles and interest, if any, in the Permits and Approvals.
-However, in the event of either a monetary or other default under this Agreement, the Borrower’s Regulatory Agreement, any other regulatory agreement made for the benefit of HUD relating to the Project, or any note or security instrument with respect to the Project that is insured or held by HUD, Operator shall cooperate in any legal and lawful manner necessary or required to permit the continued operation of the Healthcare Facility for the Approved Use including, as determined by HUD, in consultation with Lender, the necessary conveyance, assignment or transfer of the Permits and Approvals.
+The security interests granted pursuant to the Operator Security Agreement referred to in Section 21 hereof shall constitute, to the extent permitted by law, a first lien upon all of Operator’s rights, titles and interest, if any, in the Permits and Approvals.
+However, in the event of either a monetary or other default under this Agreement, the Borrower Regulatory Agreement, any other regulatory agreement made for the benefit of HUD relating to the Project, or any note or security instrument with respect to the Project that is insured or held by HUD, Operator shall cooperate in any legal and lawful manner necessary or required to permit the continued operation of the Healthcare Facility for the Approved Use including, as determined by HUD, in consultation with Lender, the necessary conveyance, assignment or transfer of the Permits and Approvals.
 For the intents and purposes herein, Operator hereby irrevocably nominates and appoints HUD, and with HUD’s prior written approval, Lender, and the respective successors and assigns of each in its own capacity, as Operator’s attorney-in-fact coupled with an interest to do all things that any such attorney-in-fact deems to be necessary or appropriate in order to facilitate the continued operation of the Healthcare Facility for the Approved Use, including but not limited to the power and authority to provide any and all information and data, pay such fees as may be required, and execute and sign in the name of Operator, its successors or assigns, any and all documents, as may be required by any governmental entity exercising jurisdiction over the Project.
 Operator shall not alter or terminate, or suffer or permit the alteration, relinquishment or termination of any of the Permits and Approvals that are issued or held in the name of Operator without the prior written consent of HUD.
 In the event that any such alteration, relinquishment or termination is proposed, upon learning of such proposed alteration, relinquishment or termination, Operator shall advise HUD and Lender promptly.